 Structure Fires – Marshalltown Fire Department responds with one (1) Engine and one (1) Ladder to reported structure fires.
-In addition, the Marshalltown Area Paramedic Service (MAPS) provides a standby ambulance and serves as the medical division of Incident Command and the Marshalltown Police Department provides traffic control and other services as needed with an automatic dispatch as a “full response.”
+In addition, the Central Iowa Health Care (CIHC) provides a standby ambulance and serves as the medical division of Incident Command and the Marshalltown Police Department provides traffic control and other services as needed with an automatic dispatch as a “full response.”

 Automatic Fire Alarms – We respond with one (1) Engine and one (1) Ladder.